 Screencap from HBO “Chernobyl” Miniseries Part 4 (pictured top).

-The producer, Johan Renck was shooting shooting a Hasselblad X1D-50C on set during the filming.
-Magnum photographer, Larry Towell, did a shoot in the exclusion zone.
-The Economist also published an article on Russian culture which references Chernobyl.
+The producer, Johan Renck was shooting a Hasselblad X1D-50C on set during the filming.
+The Economist published an article on the Russian culture which references Chernobyl.